shadaashraf/-TicTacToe_With_Joystick_Custom_YoctoImage-/README.md

    - Use the Minimax algorithm for the AI in single-player mode.

 3. **Custom Linux Image**:
-   - Use Yocto to include the required packages (JDK, SDK, joystick driver).
+   - Use Yocto to include the required packages (JDK, WIFI , joystick driver).

 ## How to Play
 1. Start the game from the home screen.